wing5wong/artisan-whs-static/source/_events/2026-05-17_ncea-literacy-numeracy-common-assessment-activities-caa-18-20-may.md

 Morning session: Starts at **8.50am**
 Afternoon Session: Starts at **12.50pm**

 Be on time.
-Do NOT go to form time if you are writing in the morning.
+Do NOT go to form time if you have and exam in the morning.

 *See Mrs de Smidt straight away for any questions.*